Aged Cheese (Parmesan) - Developing

 Conclusion

-With these foundations (clear separation between logic, layout, and simulation, a unified concept of Signal, and a consistent Circuit interface) the simulator is ready to grow from the simplest Nand gate to complex components.
+With these foundations (clear separation between logic, layout, and simulation, a unified concept of Signal, and a consistent Component interface) the simulator is ready to grow from the simplest Nand gate to complex components.